-Back in the days when Google was much younger, all you need to do to rank the SERPs was to write an article of just 500 words coupled with a lot of keyword stuffing, and you would rank in less than one month.
+Back in the days when Google was much younger, all you needed to do to rank the SERPs was write an article of just 500 words coupled with a lot of keyword stuffing, and you would type it in less than one month.

-Most black hat SEO hackers even go as fat as hunting for backlinks from unknown sources to rank as quickly as possible, without constant algorithm update these guys would not allow hardworking bloggers like me and you get the visibility that we deserve.
+Most black hat SEO hackers even go as far as hunting for backlinks from unknown sources to rank as quickly as possible; without constant algorithm updates, these guys would not allow hardworking bloggers like me and you to get the visibility we deserve.

-There are only a very few devoted bloggers on the internet who take extra precaution when running a blog, and one of the ways they can achieve this is by writing great and informative contents on their blog, most times these hard-working bloggers make their contents as informative as possible, but without constant algorithm update on Google, their blog may not rank the SERP’s because of the black-hat SEO hackers.
+There are only a few devoted bloggers on the internet who take extra precautions when running a blog, and one of the ways they can achieve this is by writing excellent and informative content on their blog.
+These hard-working bloggers often make their content as informative as possible, but without constant algorithm updates on Google, their blog may not rank the SERPs because of the black-hat SEO hackers.

 Major Google Algorithm update You Should Know.

-The Google search engine has evolved from just being a question and answer machine into a smart suggest engine, have you tried making a query via Google search lately, and you missed out on the spelling of some words, you find out that some similar suggestions are made to you, that is an example of a Google algorithm update, the list goes on, and on.
+The Google search engine has evolved from a question and answer machine into an intelligent suggestion engine.
+Have you tried making a query via Google search lately, and you missed out on the spelling of some words, you find out that some similar suggestions are made to you, an example of a Google algorithm update, the list goes on and on.

 1. The Panda – February 24, 2011

 The Panda algorithm update assigns a so-called “quality score” or Domain Authority to web pages.
-This score became a strong ranking factor used to rank web pages.
+This score became a vital ranking factor used to rank web pages.

 This Google algorithm update permits the use of a website Domain Authority to rank its website.

-This also affected the rank of brand new websites on the Google search engine, at this very point in time, so many new websites with quality contents were not allowed to rank because they had a very low domain authority, so many accused Google of introducing a popular SEO scenario called The Google Sandbox Effect which restricted new websites from ranking till a certain period of time after they might have attained a certain quality score or domain authority as so likely called.
+This also affected the rank of brand new websites on the Google search engine; at this very point in time, so many new websites with quality content were not allowed to rank because they had a deficient domain authority, so many accused Google of introducing a popular SEO scenario called The Google Sandbox Effect which restricted new websites from ranking till a certain period after they might have attained a specific quality score or domain authority as so likely called.

-In conclusion, The domain authority of your website is determined by how much you rank, The more your domain authority increases, the more organic traffic you get.
+In conclusion, your website’s domain authority is determined by how much you rank; the more your domain authority increases, the more organic traffic you get.

 2. The Penguin – April 24, 2012